Meal Planning is nothing new.

-Interestingly much of this meal planning advice is still applicable today and many a modern mom could use the same advice when it comes to feeding her family.
+Vintage homemakers wrote on meal planning for the Victorian and Edwardian homemaker and interestingly much of this meal planning advice is still applicable today.
+Many a modern mom could use the same advice when it comes to feeding her family.

-Mrs. Frederick felt that to meal plan effectively the homemaker needed to understand the nutrients the body needed, in which foods those nutrients were available and how to organize a meal so that they would contain all of the needed nutrients.
+Mrs. Frederick felt that to meal plan effectively the homemaker needed to first understand the nutrients the body needed, then in which foods those nutrients were available and finally how to organize a meal so that they would contain all of the needed nutrients.

 To completely convince her students on the benefits of meal planning Mrs. Frederick pinpointed the advantages of organizing meals.

 The Advantages of Organizing Meals